alexa-pi/AlexaChipDEPRECATED/README.md

 - awesome documentation
 - and much, much more!
 You get it - it's just awesome.

-Please switch over to the new project and if your issue persists there, file an issue in the new repo's issue tracker.
+Please switch over to the new project.
 Thank you.

 ---
 ---